inc2734/smart-custom-fields/readme.txt

 = 1.3.2 =
 * Add preview size setting in the image field.
+* Add display direction setting in the checkbox and radio field.
 * Changed the upload field that displayed uploaded to this post first.

 = 1.3.1 =